 - Faulty electric throttle control actuator (TP sensor 1 and 2)

 - Throttle Position Sensor harness is open or shorted

 - Engine Light ON (or Service Engine Soon Warning Light)

 P2135 Pontiac Description

 The throttle Position (TP) sensors 1 and 2 are potentiometer type sensors each with 3 circuits.

 - A signal circuit

-The TP sensor are used to determine the throttle plate angle for various engine management systems.
+The TP sensors are used to determine the throttle plate angle for various engine management systems.
 The control module provides each TP sensor a 5-volt reference circuit and a low reference circuit.
-The TP sensors then provide the control module whit signal voltage proportional to the throttle plate movement.
-Both TP sensor signal voltage are low at close throttle and increase as the throttle opens.
+The TP sensors then provide the control module with signal voltage proportional to the throttle plate movement.
+Both TP sensors signal voltage are low at the close throttle and increase as the throttle opens.
 When the control module detects that the TP sensor 1 signal and TP sensor 2 signals disagree or the signal voltages are outside the predetermined range, the P2135 code is set.